Dewmie/selenium-practice-saucedemo/README.md

-# SauceDemo Selenium Automation Project
+# SauceDemo Selenium Automation Testing Project

 A basic test automation project built to practice web UI testing using Selenium WebDriver.

-This project focuses on automating login functionality of the SauceDemo web application using a structured and maintainable approach
+This project focuses on automating  functionalities of login and inventory pages in the  SauceDemo web application using a structured and maintainable approach.

 ## Tech Stack
 -Java 21